swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

-The autocompleter requires some new interface representations - we need hideable components, we need to be able to set text fields, and we need to update the contents of a list component.
+The autocompleter requires some new interface representations - we need hideable components, we need to be able to set text fields, and we need to update the contents of list components.

 ```
 (defprotocol IHideable